 Technical Specs

 Across the landscape of today’s electric blankets, there are more than a few technical features worth considering.
-With most electric blankets, there will be heat settings, and some have automatic shutoff, multiple zones, and the ability to machine wash.
+With most electric blankets, there will be heat settings, and some have multiple zones, the ability to machine wash, and automatic shutoff.

-- Separate controls: If you’re sharing your blanket with a loved one who likes things warmer or cooler than you do, opt for a blanket with two zones, each with its own separate controls.
+Separate controls: When sharing a blanket with a loved one who likes things warmer or cooler, opt for a blanket with two zones, each with its own separate controls.

 Safety